sevagh/demucs.cpp/README.md

 ```

-*n.b.* for testing purposes in this repo, the random shift in the beginning of the song is fixed to 1337 in both PyTorch and C++.
+*n.b.* for the above results, the random shift in the beginning of the song was fixed to 1337 in both PyTorch and C++.

 ## Build and run